-The following outlines how to make your own servo extensions with Ashlok Connectors.
-This tutorial (and the specialized crimping tool) can also be used to build standard servo extensions, or combination servo extensions (Servo extensions that have one standard connector end and one Ashlok Connector end).
+The following outlines how to make your own servo extensions with TBOLT Connectors.
+This tutorial (and the specialized crimping tool) can also be used to build standard servo extensions, or combination servo extensions (Servo extensions that have one standard connector end and one TBOLT Connector end).

 The crimping tool has a slotted disc that is used to adjust the tool tension.
 This tension adjust determines when the rachet mechanism releases.
-Depending on which version of the tool you receive, you may have to adjust the tension.
-In earlier versions of the tool, setting the disc to the "+" side resulted in the jaws releasing sooner (which means less tension), setting the disc to the "-" side results in the jaws releasing later (which means more tension).
-Later versions of the tool were configured the opposite (because many users were getting confused with the tension setting).
-With later versions of the tool, setting the tension toward the "+" results in more tension, and setting the tension to "-" results in less tension.
+Depending on which version of the tool you receive (versions vary with each shipment), you may have to adjust the tension.
+On some versions of the tool, setting the disc to the "+" side resulted in the jaws releasing sooner (which means less tension), setting the disc to the "-" side results in the jaws releasing later (which means more tension).
+Other versions of the tool are configured the opposite where setting the tension toward the "+" results in more tension, and setting the tension to "-" results in less tension.
 You may have to play with this adjustment a bit to determine the proper tension.
 We found that you should start with the tension disc set to the least amount of tension, and work from there.
 Different wire, different pins, and especially smaller gauge wire, may require more or less tension.
 Too much tension can deform and weaken the connector pins, not enough tension will allow the wire to be pulled away from the connector.
 This may require some trial and error testing depending on the wire and pins that you use.

 To prepare the wire for crimping, you will need to separate the 3 servo wires by about 1/2".
 If you are using attached straight wire, you will need to be careful not to cut into the wire insulation.
 Once the wire is separated, you will need to strip about 1/8" - 3/16" off of each wire.